 What is Endoscopy?
 Is it Painful?
 What Are the Risks? – Back to Top

-Endoscopy is a diagnostics tool, with a special camera attached to it that records video, we use the tool to to go in the mouth to the esophagus to make biopsy or to record video.
-It helps us to record the stomach.
-It offers us to visualize the upper digestive track.
-Is it Painful?
-Answer: We use sedation with this procedure.
-Patients don’t remember the procedure or feel any pain.
-Most endoscopies last just 10 to 15 minutes.
-What are the Risks Answer: The complication rate for endoscopy is very rare – it’s 0.001%.
+Endoscopy is a diagnostics tool, with a special camera attached to it that records video, we use the tool to take a biopsy or to record video.
+It offers us to a visual of the upper digestive track tract.
+The complication rate for endoscopy is very rare – it’s 0.001%.

 What Symptoms Would Indicate the Need for Endoscopy? – Back to Top